matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 2. OFB is a good alternative, but suffers from collision
 attacks
 3. CBC with a random IV is the BEST choice.
-We can use AES-256, but this should be combined with a block ci
+We can use AES-256, but this should be combined with a block cipher mode in order to scale for larger amounts of data.